lazyfrosch/training-debian-packaging/docs/dev/source.md

     Revision: 2.1 (the dot signals non-maintainer upload)
     Special: +deb8u7 (Release tag for a stable update)

-Also there is a "native" format, which means that the package doesn't have a revision since it is a native Debian tool, e.g. devscripts, dpkg.
+Also there is a "native" format, which means that the package does not have a revision since it is a native Debian tool, e.g. devscripts, dpkg.

 Versions also can have special operators, which are explained in the